ForlinxEmbedded/ForlinxEmbedded.github.io/rockchip/ok3576-c/_sources/OK3576-C_Android_14_User_Manual.md.txt

 The default method for obtaining an IP address is “dhcp.”

 If you want to set a static IP address, click "EthernetIp mode" "and select" static "to set a static IP address.
-Only IPV4 is supported
+Only IPV4 is supported.

 ![Image](./images/OK3576-C_Android_14_User_Manual/1730793554894_bea8217c_d889_4396_acc1_04abaac94511.png)

 Click CONNECT to complete the configuration:

-After successful connection, open the "Lightning" app in the app drawer interface
+After successful connection, open the "Lightning" app in the app drawer interface.

-Test the network by entering the [www.forlinx.net](http://www.forlinx.com进行网络测试)in the address bar
+Test the network by entering the [www.forlinx.net](http://www.forlinx.com进行网络测试) in the address bar.

 ![Image](./images/OK3576-C_Android_14_User_Manual/1730793554973_6db0f40e_ace8_47c3_a7e8_b7b1099c215d.png)